 How is EdenRidge funded?

 The fees paid by our guests cover our operating costs including insurance, utilities, supplies, and taxes.
-100% of all additional funds received by the ministry are used to expand EdenRidge’s facilities.
+Additional funds received by the ministry are used to expand EdenRidge’s facilities.
 There are no monies taken out of these donated funds for salaries, administration costs or additional fees for operation.
 All donations are tax-deductible in accordance with our 501(c)3 IRS Nonprofit Organization status.

 Does EdenRidge welcome groups?